 Despite our best intentions, we do have natural barriers to building diverse teams.
 Our affinity bias leads us to hire people in our own image, which serves only to confirm our existing perspectives, rather than explore new ones.

-Despite the emphasis placed on diversity over the last few years, the needle is moving too slowly.
+The needle of diversity is moving too slowly.
 Perhaps change can be accelerated by showing how diversity can drive extraordinary value.
 It’s now about determining how to unlock it.